Who are we?

 Members represent people from all walks of life including medical, science, engineering, education, clergy, legal, agriculture, law enforcement, building trades, large and small business, airline, government, finance, military and the arts.
 One interesting fact is that an increasing number of men from the medical profession are choosing proton therapy to treat their prostate cancer.

 Click here to read personal, comprehensive testimonies written by our members about their diagnosis, decision to receive proton therapy, their journey through treatment, and their life years after treatment.
-Or, read shorter stories about our members' lives during and after proton treatment.
+Or, read shorter stories about our members' lives following proton treatment for prostate cancer.

-If you wish to contact some of our members, all former proton therapy patients, to learn firsthand of their experiences, email Deborah Hickey at DHickey@protonbob.com for a list.
-Note that we have over 30 former proton patient reference lists.
-These include: Former proton patients with Crohn's Disease; former patients on blood thinners at time of treatment, former patients with pacemakers, former patients with enlarged prostates, former patients with high Gleason scores, and many more.
-If you'd like to receive one of these lists, please send an email to DHickey@protonbob.com.
+If you wish to contact some of our members, all former proton therapy patients, to learn firsthand of their experiences, email Deb Hickey at DHickey@protonbob.com for a list.
+Note that we have more than 30 former proton patient reference lists.
+These include: former patients with hip replacements; former proton patients with Crohn's Disease; former patients on blood thinners, former patients with pacemakers, former patients with enlarged prostates, former patients with high Gleason scores, and more.

 What are the benefits of being a member?